pinglainstitute/review-fisheriespolicies/README.md

 Step 5: Can look at using semantic search see below (we haven't pursued this)

 Step 5a: Alternatively, we could do something with symbolic AI combined with RAG, some initatives to do this in the neurosymbolic AI community.
-I've found two Python modules that would be useful see below.
+I've found two Python modules that would be useful see below. (we have oput this step on hold for the moment)

 ### symbolic AI